 Aside from just your credentials, you can display your expertise in other ways, more visual ways.

-One good way of displaying expertise visually on a business card is by, of course, having a picture of yourself on the actual card.
+One good way of visually displaying expertise on a business card is by, of course, having a picture of yourself on the card.

 Showing that you practice what you preach immediately through your business card is one of the best angles in getting you recognized.